How I Structure RubyGems

 README

-• A brief description of the gem, perhaps with an example of the problem it solves
+• A brief description of the gem, ideally with an example of the problem it solves

-• Installation instructions, even if they’re just gem install foo or “stick X in your Gemfile”
+• Installation instructions, even if they’re just gem install foo or “add this to your Gemfile”

-• A brief example of using your gem, possibly with a link to more in-depth documentation
+• A brief usage example, possibly with a link to more detailed documentation

-• Some licencing info, even if it’s just “see the LICENCE file”
+• Licensing info, even if it’s just “see the LICENCE file”

-• A “how to contribute back to this project” section, which tells people how to submit patches for your gem
+• A “how to contribute” section explaining how to submit patches

-• A list of authors (it’s nice to see your name here)
+• A list of authors (it’s nice to see your name there)

-If you don’t provide a licence, I can’t use your project, because I don’t know the terms under which I can use it.
+If you don’t provide a licence, I can’t use your project, because I don’t know the terms under which it’s available.
 I really want to use your project.
 Please provide a licence.